It's Never Too Late (1956 film)

 It's Never Too Late is a 1956 British comedy film directed by Michael McCarthy and starring Phyllis Calvert, Patrick Barr, Susan Stephen and Guy Rolfe.
-It was based on a 1952 play of the same name by Felicity Douglas.
+It was written by Edward Dryhurst based on the 1952 play of the same name by Felicity Douglas.

 Plot

 Feeling her combative family has long taken her for granted, genteel British housewife Laura Hammond somehow finds time to write a film script amidst the chaos of her home life.
 Her work catches the attention of a Hollywood producer, and Laura unexpectedly finds herself the author of a hit film.
 She also finds she can only write when she's surrounded by her dysfunctional family.
 Eventually, Laura must choose between being a highly paid writer and celebrity or a housewife.